Links to voting resources and answers to your questions.

 If you want your mail ballot to be sent to an address that is different from the address(es) that the Supervisor of Elections already has on file for you, then you MUST submit a signed, written request.
 Complete and sign this form and send it to the Supervisor of Elections by mail, fax or email.

 You can use this online tracking tool to check if you are currently signed up to receive a mail ballot for upcoming elections.
+After filling in your name and date of birth, select “Upcoming Elections’” on the blue menu to see your ballot status.

 Here are four things you can do to protect your mail ballot: